facebookresearch/audio2photoreal/README.md

 4. a vq encoder-decoder model that vector quantizes the continuous 104-d pose space.

 # Running the pretrained models
-To run the actual models, you will need to run the pretrained models and generate the associated results files before visualizing.
+To run the actual models, you will need to run the pretrained models and generate the associated results files before visualizing them.

 ### Face generation
 To generate the results file for the face,